-- a.
+a.
 Two (2) judges shall be used for each debate in the preliminaries.
 As availability permits, three (3) judges should be used in all eliminations except for the final round.
-Five (5) judges shall be used in the final debate. - b.
+Five (5) judges shall be used in the final debate.

+b.
 Judges for Policy debate shall be in the second year removed from an Illinois high school.
-Judges who competed for an out-of-state high school must be high school graduates.
+Schools may bring first year out debaters as judges IN ADDITION to the required number of judges for each school.
+Coaches must note first year out judges in the entry program, Joy of Tournaments, and these judges will not be used in out-rounds.
+Schools which fail to note first year out judges will be forced to eliminate one (1) debate team per infraction.
+First year out debaters will be listed separately on the strike list and will be free strikes for all schools.
+Judges who competed for an out-ofstate high school must be high school graduates.
 All judges should have judged at a minimum of two tournaments on the current resolution.
 Each participating school shall provide a coach-judge for each team entered in the State Final.
 Schools which fail to provide the required number of judges in accordance with their entries shall be subject to disqualification of one Policy team per missing judge.
-Schools whose judges miss individual rounds shall be assessed a \$30.00 fee for each round missed. - c.
+Schools whose judges miss individual rounds shall be assessed a \$30.00 fee for each round missed.

+c.
 Each judge shall complete the ballot indicating the winning team, reason(s) for the decision, and appropriate speaker points for each debater, and a written critique of the debate.
 The decision as to who won the round must be turned in to the tournament headquarters within fifteen minutes after the end of the second affirmative rebuttal.
 The completed ballot must be turned in as soon as possible and prior to the distribution of ballot packages to schools.
 A judge's decision should be made without consultation with anyone.
 Judges are not prohibited from oral critiques and/or disclosure of their decision to the debaters.
 All judges, including those who are school coaches, shall be available for all rounds including all elimination rounds.

-- d.
+d.
 Each judge shall keep a flow sheet during the debate to assist him/her in completing the ballot and reaching a decision.
-It is recommended that judges concentrate on the flow sheet during the debate and on the ballot after the debate has been completed. - e.
-Judges shall not converse with anyone, other than the debaters themselves, prior to submitting their decisions for a given round to the tournament manager. - f.
+It is recommended that judges concentrate on the flow sheet during the debate and on the ballot after the debate has been completed.

+e.
+Judges shall not converse with anyone, other than the debaters themselves, prior to submitting their decisions for a given round to the tournament manager.

+f.
 Judges in any round must be at least four years removed from any affiliation with a team in that round.
 Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition.
-Judges may strike themselves from hearing any individual team(s) in the tournament. - g.
+Judges may strike themselves from hearing any individual team(s) in the tournament.

+g.
 Schools with teams in elimination rounds must maintain a representative in the tab room area until the rounds have started.